annademartin/epidemics-modelling/README.md

 The assignments involved implementing models, running simulations using synthetic or provided data, and producing analytical reports with interpretations and insights.

-Project 2 was co-authored with @jr0011.
+Project 2 was co-authored with @jr0011 .
+See also [her repository](https://github.com/jr0011/sir-model)

 ---